 However, what if you want to encourage everyone to throw all their snaps into a giant, centralized melting pot so that you – or someone with a better eye for a quality snap – can edit them down into a decent ‘crowdsourced’ album?

 We’re not talking mobile, filter-based apps here – of which there are plenty.
 We’re talking original-quality, full-resolution photo-sharing.
-Here’s a peek at some of the best options out there.
+Here’s a peek at some of the best options out there to create your collaborative photo album.

 Dropbox, Google Drive, Amazon S3 and other cloud-based services serve as central repositories for the connected masses to store all their files in a single place accessible to all their devices.
 But what if you want friends or colleagues to share files with you if they don’t have the same cloud storage service as you?
 Or worse still, if they don’t have any cloud account?
 This is where EntourageBox come into play.